When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

 \subsection{Oracle for Cardinality Constrained Assortment Optimization}

 Consider the following browsing distribution,

-In this case, the expected revenue of a placement $X$ reduces to the expected revenue of the assortment of all products placed over $G$, i.e., $W(X)=R(X(G))$.
+In this case, the expected revenue of a placement $X$ reduces to the expected revenue of the assortment of all products placed over $G$, i.e., $\mathcal{R}(X)=R(X(G))$.
 Thus, \place\ is a (strict) generalization of cardinality constrained assortment optimization.
 Recall that our goal is to give a general algorithm for the placement problem that uses existing algorithms for cardinality constrained assortment optimization as a subroutine to find a provably good placement of products.
 We assume access to an oracle that outputs an $\alpha$-approximate solution to the cardinality constrained assortment optimization problem, i.e., given a cardinality parameter $k$, the oracle gives a set $S^*_k$ such that

-Our algorithms will use this oracle as a black box and the approximation guarantee of our algorithm will be proportional to $\alpha$.
-As discussed in Section \ref{sec:previous}, there is an extensive literature cardinality constrained assortment optimization under different choice models.
-For instance, the problem can be solved optimally in polynomial time under the MNL model (\cite{rusmevichientong2010dynamic}) and the Nested Logit model (\cite{gallego2014constrained}), i.e., in these cases we have an oracle with $\alpha=1$.
-For the Markov Chain choice model, \cite{desir} gave a $0.5-\epsilon$-approximation for the problem (with algorithm runtime proportional to $\frac{1}{\epsilon}$), which means that we have access to an oracle with $\alpha=0.5-\epsilon$.
+Our algorithms will use this oracle as a black box and the approximation guarantee of our algorithm will be proportional to $\alpha$. { As we discussed in Section \ref{sec:previous}, there is an extensive literature cardinality constrained assortment optimization under various single-purchase choice models. \cite{bai2023assortment} introduce a multi-purchase choice model that satisfies Assumption \ref{ration} and give a PTAS for cardinality constrained assortment optimization. \cite{abdallah2024multi} introduce a multi-purchase model based on the RUM framework and give a near-optimal algorithm for cardinality constrained assortment optimization in an asymptotic regime (large number of products).}

-Recall that we can add the highest price product $i^*$ to an assortment without decreasing the revenue of the assortment.
-In fact, we can consider an expanded ground set that includes several dummy products with price equal to the highest price product $i^*$ and purchase probability 0.
-Adding $i^*$ and any number of dummy products to an assortment does not decrease its revenue.
-Thus, on the expanded ground set we have w.l.o.g.,